By Chess.com

 Magnus Trainer - Train Chess

-v1.19.16Chess players of all levels, from complete beginners learning the fundamentals to advanced players looking to sharpen their tactics and endgame strategy through expert-led training.
+For chess players of all levels, from complete beginners learning the fundamentals to advanced players looking to sharpen their tactics and endgame strategy through expert-led training.

-What Is Magnus Trainer - Train Chess?
+What is Magnus Trainer - Train Chess?

 250+ interactive chess lessons and courses designed by Magnus Carlsen and his team of Grandmasters.